ilabelagent/TelAuto/README.md

 # 🤖 TelAuto - Intelligent Telegram Bot with Ollama

 Self-learning Telegram bot powered by Ollama (local LLM) with multi-cloud deployment options.
+This module operates as a standalone service within the larger **Valifi Kingdom Platform**.

 ---